Haitao-Lee/auto_zygomatic_implantation/README.md

 x4 y4 z4

 # Citing
-If you use Zygoplanner in your research, please consider giving proper attribution by citing the following publication: xxxxxxxxx
+If you use ZygoPlanner in your research, please consider giving proper attribution by citing the following publication: xxxxxxxxx